bragr05/Example_Authentication_With_Session/README.md

-# Brief example of authorization and authentication with express in Node JS🌐.
+# Brief example authentication with ` Session ` in Node JS🌐.

 #### About the project
 This project presents a very simple example of how to handle login authentications via `session` in Node JS with Express.
 It makes use of a small database in `Json` format that is loaded in memory to use the default user data.
 This project focuses on business logic and data manipulation (**does not include a frontend**).